Why Your Diets Haven’t Worked

-We use a method for weight loss called 5-PATH.
-The 5-PATH system of hypnosis allows the removal of old programming that is causing you to eat out of habit, emotions and learned behaviors from your upbringing.
+We use a methodical system for doing hypnosis that allows the removal of old programming, causing you to eat out of habit, emotions and learned behaviors from your upbringing.

 Overeating or choosing poor foods is usually caused by a need to distract from uncomfortable feelings.
 Some of these feelings are boredom, anger, depression, stress, loneliness and fear.